-Looking around for a country or town house to visit I came across Hylands House in Chelmsford which is not too far from where I live.
+Looking around for a country or town house to visit I came across Hylands House in Chelmsford which is only an hour away from where I live.

 The history of ownership of the estate has been tracked through nine private owners since it was finished in 1730, each making modifications and redesigned.